redeyeredline/cliparr/README.md

 ## Usage
 - Access the web interface at `http://localhost:5173`.
 - Use the API endpoints to interact with the application programmatically.
+- The import mode (see above) controls how shows and audio analysis are handled.

 ## Environment Variables
 - `SONARR_URL`: The URL of your Sonarr instance.